bekk/observability-workshop/README.md

 3. Explore is nice, but having it on a dashboard is nicer.
 Use explore to create a query showing only error logs, then click "+ Add" in the top-right menu to add it to a new dashboard.
 Give the newly created panel (visualization) a name, and save the dashboard.

 Logs by themselves are nice, but showing numbers and stats are usually easier to work with.
-We'll try to create panel showing panels using the [RED method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/): rate, errors, duration.
+We'll try to create a dashboard showing panels using the [RED method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/): rate, errors, duration.

 * `count_over_time` is a good way to turn logs into workable numbers.
 * `sum by(http_method) (count_over_time({service_name="mythical-server"} | logfmt [10s]))` shows the number of calls per HTTP method.
 * Use it as a starting point to create panels showing the rate of requests over time and the number of errors.
 * Try using different visualizations: stat, time chart and gauge are often used.
 * Take a look at the pre-made MTL dashboard if you need inspiration (note however, that it doesn't use logs).
-* Duration is not available server side, but you is available in the client side logs (`service_name="mythical-requester"`).
+* Duration is not available server side, but is available in the client side logs (`service_name="mythical-requester"`).

 If you have a large number of logs, or want to do more complex calculations (e.g., 99% percentile), metrics is usually the way to go.
 Logs are expensive to store, parse and visualize, but are very useful when trying to pin-point errors.

 ### Task 3: Metrics with Mimir and PromQL

+Metrics are useful for aggregating information about your system(s).
+Metrics will typically be used to observe the general state of your system, and therefore necessitates a highly scalable and performant, long-term storage service, such as Grafana's Mimir, which is compatible with Prometheus.

+Navigate to the explore window and select Mimir as data source.
+In the "Builder" window, take a look at the available metrics through the "Metric" dropdown.
+In addition to using the default metrics created by Grafana, it is often relevant to create custom metrics monitoring what's interesting for your system specifically.

-TODO: Which metrics, labels are a good starting point
+TODO: Which metrics, labels and operations are a good starting point
 TODO: How to do RED visualizations

+#### Metrics with exemplars
+Although metrics are useful for observing your system at a glance, it can be difficult to pinpoint which factors are contributing to e.g. latency or unexpected traffic between parts of your system.
+As you may have observed in your own or the premade dashboard panels, Grafana can display so-called "exemplars" – indicated by a highlighted star – alongside metrics.

+These exemplars link to a "trace" instance, which we will explore further in the following task, and can be used to bridge metrics and traces.
+This is useful for identifying factors contributing to latency in a production-environment with vast amounts of data.

 ### Task 4: Tracing with Tempo and TraceQL